menu

 Demographics

-The per capita income in Waurika in 2022 was $20,303, which is low income relative to Oklahoma and the nation.
-This equates to an annual income of $81,212 for a family of four.
+The per capita income in Waurika in 2022 was $22,304, which is lower middle income relative to Oklahoma, and low income relative to the rest of the US.
+This equates to an annual income of $89,216 for a family of four.
 However, Waurika contains both very wealthy and poor people as well.
-Waurika also has one of the higher rates of people living in poverty in the nation, with 34.23% of its population below the federal poverty line.

-Waurika is a somewhat ethnically-diverse city.
+Waurika is a very ethnically-diverse city.
 The people who call Waurika home describe themselves as belonging to a variety of racial and ethnic groups.
-The greatest number of Waurika residents report their race to be White, followed by Native American.
-Important ancestries of people in Waurika include Irish, German, English, Swedish, and Scottish.
+The greatest number of Waurika residents report their race to be White, followed by Black or African-American.
+Waurika also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
+People of Hispanic or Latino origin account for 10.56% of the city’s residents.
+Important ancestries of people in Waurika include Irish, German, English, Swedish, and Welsh.

 The most common language spoken in Waurika is English.
 Other important languages spoken here include Spanish and Tagalog.